CanineJs/caninejs/README.md

 # Canine JS
 Canine JS is a Javascript helper library with functions to make programming in js easy.

-Note: CanineJs is under development.
-Will add more functions and will optimize existing ones, However the way the existing functions behave won't change.
-It's safe to use this in a production application.

 ## Getting Started

 Install using npm